- Remember to take your medications – Take your medications for allergic rhinitis as directed by your doctor, pharmacist or nurse practitioner.

 - Shake the bottle before each use.
 If you’re starting a new bottle or you have not used your spray for a while, pre-fill the tubing (priming) according to manufacturer’s instructions.
 To do this, you usually need to do a first spray into the air.
 This is to make sure a full dose comes out.

-- Blow your nose (and do your nasal rinse if that is part of your treatment) before spraying.
+- Blow your nose.
+Use your nasal rinse (if that is part of your treatment) at least 10 minutes before using your nasal spray.

 - Tilt your head slightly forward and gently insert nozzle into your nostril.
 Use your right hand for your left nostril and your left hand for your right nostril.